sarkershantonu/Automation-Getting-Started/Jmeter-maven-perf-test/readme.md

 # Maven POM
 - As this is performance testing , we will run test in maven verify phase(as integration test)
-- There is no Java coding involve, so, no source/test code. those will beempty folders.
+- There is no Java coding involve, so, no source/test code. those will be empty folders.
+- JMX Script folder :
+- Properties folder :
+- Test Data(CSV) folder :

+# The jmeter JMX
+-

 # Run test